 The minimum investment must be completed within the investment period.
 Any relevant statute of limitations is suspended during the time period for making the minimum investment.
-If the sponsor does not expect to complete the project within this period, it may apply to the county before the end of the period for an extension of up to 5 years to complete the project.
+If the sponsor does not expect to complete the project within the investment period, it may apply to the county before the end of the period for an extension of up to 5 years to complete the project.
 If a project received an extension of less than 5 years originally, the sponsor can apply to the county before the end of the existing extension period for additional time to complete the project provided that the aggregate extension cannot exceed 5 years.
 The county council can approve the extension by resolution and a copy of the resolution must be delivered to the Department within 30 days of the resolution being adopted.
-Even if an extension to complete the project is granted, the required minimum investment must be made before the end of the initial 5-year period.
-The first piece of Fee property must be placed in service no later than the last day of the property tax year that is 3 years from the year in which the county and the sponsor enter into the Fee agreement.
-Any relevant statute of limitations is suspended during the time period for making the required minimum investment.
+Even if an extension to complete the project is granted, the required minimum investment must be made before the end of the investment period, and the first piece of fee property must be placed in service no later than the last day of the property tax year that is 3 years from the year in which the county and the sponsor enter into the fee agreement.
 South Carolina Code §§12-44-30, 12-44-40, and 12-44-140.
+There are special provisions in the case of a qualified nuclear facility.
+South Carolina Code §12-44-30(2) and (13).